Luke Gromen, founder of Forest for the Trees, LLC:

 Compounding this further is, “The Fed’s shift to Flexible Average Inflation Targeting or “FAIT” (not being sarcastic, we swear) and its associated de-emphasis of the NAIRU… A paradigm shift away from more than two decades of monetary policy.”
 Essentially, if The Fed is now targeting an average rate of inflation, this means they can, and have announced they will, allow the economy to run ‘hot’ (inflation above the target of 2%) for a period of time in order to achieve their ideal average across time (see ‘The Fed’ segment on our last Markets piece).
 Effectively, the Fed allowing for inflation to run above 2% pushes real rates in further negative territory, reinforcing the pull away from the USD given the rate differential with other currencies.

 To her second point about the USD as a momentum animal, this is the double-edged sword of being the world’s reserve currency.
-Dollar moves are, “self-reinforcing and it gives change in the trend a staying power”.
-Effectively, the bull trend in the dollar that began in 2011 has seemingly run its course, and a collapse in moment for the reserve currency builds up a lot of kinetic energy given the amount of transactions that take place in that currency (even if they are decreasing per Luke’s points above).
+Dollar moves are, “self-reinforcing and it gives the change in the trend a staying power”.
+Effectively, the bull trend in the dollar that began in 2011 has seemingly run its course, and a collapse in moment for the reserve currency builds up a lot of kinetic energy given the number of transactions that take place in that currency (even if they are decreasing per Luke’s points above).
 The shift to a bear trend carries an exorbitant amount of momentum because of this weight.

 Juliette’s conclusion: “The USD slide has only just started; the end of this recession will see much stronger inflation trends than we have seen in the past”.